Etch A Sketch: Etch A Sketch ETO – Plug and Play Drawing System/Etch A Sketch Wired

 These are basically hand-held controllers that connect to a television-like handheld TV games and work like a regular Etch A Sketch, except on the television screen and with the addition of colors and sound effects.

 Etch A Sketch art

 There are a few practicing artists who use the Etch A Sketch to produce professional lineographic work.
 The artists make their work permanent by removing the aluminum powder.
-This is done either by drilling holes in the bottom of the toy or by removing the entire plastic backing.
+This is done either by drilling holes in the bottom of the toy or by disassembling it.
 It is then resealed as a permanent, shake-resistant piece of art.